 If the lien clause is incorporated into the bill of lading contract, then it will be binding on the holder of the bill (shipper or receiver) and the owner is entitled to refuse delivery of cargo until sums due under the time charter are paid.
-In the common case where the bill of lading is in the CONGEN form and the charterparty date is blank, and there is a chain of charters, then there may be a difficult question as to which charter is incorporated.
-If the head charter is a voyage charter then it is generally presumed that this is the charter intended.
-If the head charter is a time charter, and there is a sub-voyage charter, it is likely to be presumed that the voyage charter is the one intended, because the terms of a time charter are generally not very relevant or suitable to a bill of lading contract.
-The second principle above will often mean that the time charter lien clause is not incorporated into the bill of lading contract.
+In the common case, where the bill of lading is in the CONGEN form and the charter party date is blank, and there is a chain of charters, then there may be a difficult question as to which charter is incorporated.
+Below are the presumptions relating to which charter party might be incorporated:

+- 1. If the head charter is a voyage charter, then it is generally presumed that this is the charter intended.1 - 2.
+If the head charter is a time charter, and there is a sub-voyage charter, it is likely to be presumed that the voyage charter is the one intended, because the terms of a time charter are generally not very relevant or suitable to a bill of lading contract.2 - 3.
+If all of the charters are voyage charters, then probably the head charter will be incorporated.3

+The second scenario above will often mean that the time charter lien clause is not incorporated into the bill of lading contract.
 A shipowner will obtain better protection if there is an express provision in the charter which requires the head time charter to be clearly identified as incorporated into any bills of lading signed by or on behalf of the master.

 In the case of the common law lien, the owner is entitled to claim the cost of exercising the lien, including damages for detention and storage charges.
-It is less clear whether these can be added to the contractual lien unless the specific words of the lien clause cover these charges.
+It is less clear whether these can be added to the